Yesterland

 Chubby Checker & The Wildcats

 It’s not surprising that band rosters change over time.
 Most “oldies” bands have at least one original member.
-It’s amazing that some have more than one.
+It’s impressive that some have more than one.

 It’s different for a “name” performer like Chubby Checker.
 It wouldn’t be Chubby Checker & The Wildcats without Mr. Checker.

-“King of the Twist” Chubby Checker teaches audience members to dance the Twist.
+“King of the Twist” Chubby Checker teaching audience members to Twist

-Chubby Checker isn’t afraid to navigate through the folding chairs in the audience.
+Chubby Checker, not afraid to navigate through the folding chairs of the audience

 Chubby Checker (born October 3, 1941) is best known for “The Twist” (1960), although he had a bunch of other Top 40 hits in the early 1960s.
 He still puts on a good show, although, in general, his audiences have aged along with him.